ju-bezdek/langchain-decorators/README.md

 ### Chat messages in prompt

-For chat models it’s useful to define the prompt as a set of message templates.
+For chat models, it’s useful to define the prompt as a set of message templates.
 Here’s how:

 ```python
 @llm_prompt